 BB_AUTOANNOTATION_ONCREATE runs Auto Annotation after opening a newly created dynamic view drawing or sheet, regardless of the value of BB_AUTOANNOTATION and is turned on by default (set to 1).
 This sets the initial state of the auto annotation in a new drawing view.

-The Refresh Annotations drop-down offers a range of refresh and rebuild options for auto annotation, these are the tools available in OpenBuiildings Designer Update 6 (earlier versions do not have all of these options):
+The Refresh Annotations drop-down offers a range of refresh and rebuild options for auto annotation, these are the tools available from OpenBuiildings Designer Update 6 (earlier versions do not have all of these options):

 Note 'Refresh' commands will update annotations respecting manual repositioning or rotation, 'Rebuild' will delete any position edits.

 The options available in V8i are in the Building Designer menu:

 Auto-annotation can be updated in V8i by the Drawing Composition > Reference > Refresh Automatic Annotations tool.
 There are also a number of key-in commands listed in the 'Refresh Automatic Annotations tool' help topic.